steleman/xenomai-fc37/README.md

 5. The patch that imports and applies all the Xenomai changes, found here, is named `patch-6.5-dovetail-evl.patch`.

+6. Don't forget to disable EFI Secure Boot to install the RPMs.
+You can use the `install-xenomai-kernel.sh` script found here to install the RPMs after they are built.

-6. I've done some preliminary testing on `x86_64`, but not fully comprehensive testing.
+7. I've done some preliminary testing on `x86_64`, but not fully comprehensive testing.
 This is an ongoing project for me, and I will be doing more testing along the way, which means it's very likely there will be updates.